Bets against China's yuan build as traders eye G20 deal

 LONDON Billions of dollars in new bets against China's yuan have been placed on derivatives markets this week as currency dealers weigh the chance of an official devaluation around this month's G20 finance chiefs' meeting in Shanghai.

-The yuan is also back under pressure in the offshore spot market, falling to a three-week low of 6.6510 yuan as London opened on Wednesday CNH=D3.
-Onshore rates, which China controls tightly, were steady at 6.5778 CNY=.
+The yuan is also back under pressure in the offshore spot market, falling to a three-week low of 6.6510 yuan as London opened on Wednesday.
+Onshore rates, which China controls tightly, were steady at 6.5778.

 One-month volatility on the offshore yuan jumped from below 8 percent to almost 10 percent, a record high, versus 8.5 percent on the euro-dollar equivalent.